-We conducted analyses in R 3.6.3 (R Core Team, 2020) and visualized data using the gaplot2 R package (Wickham, 2009) and QGIS (Open Source Geospatial Foundation Project, 2020).
-The data R code for analyses available complete set and used the is on GitLab (https://gitlab.com/DenisLafage/sdm_review).
+We conducted analyses in R 3.6.3 (R Core Team, 2020) and visualized data using the ggplot2 R package (Wickham, 2009) and QGIS (Open Source Geospatial Foundation Project, 2020).
+The complete data set and R code used for the analyses is available on GitLab (https://gitlab.com/DenisLafage/sdm_review).

 We analysed bibliometric data regarding ants, ground beetles, and spiders with the bibliometrix R package (Aria and Cuccurullo 2017).
 In order to map the production of articles per country for each group, we assigned articles to a country based on the affiliations of all the authors at the time when each article was published.
-In order to identify the most influential papers for researchers dealing with modelling of macro-arthropod distributions, we used a weighted co-citation network.
+In order to identify the most influential papers for researchers dealing with modelling of macro-arthropod distributions, we used a weighted cocitation network.
 Initially introduced for bibliometric research, co-citation networks have proved useful to identify key literature items acting as bridges between disciplines (Trujillo and Long, 2018).
 A particular article is included in the network when it is cited by at least two papers from the dataset under study (Batagelj and Cerinšek 2013).
 The number of co-citations is the number of times two articles are cited together.
 Furthermore, we built a collaboration network to identify the existence of bridges among scientists working on ants, ground beetles and spiders.